Patient experience and quality of care

 How we measure patient experience

-If you are not satisfied with the way your complaint is dealt with, you can contact an independent complaints resolution body such as the Office of Health Services Commissioner (OHSC).
+If you’re not satisfied with our response, you may contact an independent body such as the Office of Health Services Commissioner (OHSC).

 Our current performance